One Day Trip to Bath from London Bath Abbey with Roman statue

 Car

-Driving to Bath is straightforward, but makes the most sense if you rent a car for a longer road trip.
+Driving to Bath makes sense if you are renting a car for a wider UK road trip.
 Otherwise, driving is often slower than the train and can land you in annoying traffic.
 Figuring out where to park in Bath can also be difficult.
-The city operates a clean air zone which charges drivers who enter the zone.
+The city operates a clean air zone in the city center which charges drivers who enter the zone.

 If you’re visiting for the day, consider using one of the three park and ride lots that have regular buses running into the city center.
 If you’re planning to stay overnight in Bath, check with your hotel for parking options.

-The one tour type I recommend when heading to Bath is a package to visit both Stonehenge and Bath.
+The one type of combined tour I recommend when heading to Bath is a package to visit both Stonehenge and Bath.
 Stonehenge needs a car or driving tour to reach, and it won’t take a huge part of your day.
-If you just want to see the Roman Baths or hit the city highlights, then a tour to both of these locations can make efficient use of your time.
+If you just want to see Bath’s highlights, then a tour to both of these locations can make efficient use of your time.

 Stonehenge